miquork/gamjet/README.txt

 ----------------------------
 To-do later: add MET filters back (pass_filt).
 Find corrupt data at eta,gamma=0

+v30 - To do: add vs pTave, vspTjet for minitools/drawGamjet.C to compare with Z+jet and multijet.
+Maybe in Gamjet folder (similar to Gamjet2, but |eta|<1.3 only)

+v29b - Remove 2022G from is22v10 patch.
 v29 - Remove 2022[EE]P8 and 2022[EE]QCD from is22v10 patch.

 v28 - Add prgamorigqcd[2].
 Move METfilters earlier befor trigger plots (try to clean 700 GeV bump out in 2022FG).
 Update all but 22G (23B) to 22Sep2023-NanoV12.